 5 Favorite Jacksonville Parks: Clarke House Park in Orange Park

 If you love Sunshine Park then you will absolutely love Clarke House Park too!
-This beautiful park offers an all wooden playground with a castle theme.
-Cubbies, secret walkways, and more entice kids to get out their inner lads and ladies by playing their favorite medieval games.
+Recently renovated, this park boasts cubbies, secret walkways, and more entice kids to get out their inner lads and ladies by playing their favorite medieval games.
 There’s even a small pirate ship to play on.
 Parents also have peace of mind knowing there is one way in and out of the park.
 Pavilions are available for party rentals and there is also a 1900’s home on the property that now serves as the meeting place for the Orange Park Historical Society.
 Amongst the trees you’ll be able to find a lake and walking trails!

 5 Favorite Jacksonville Parks: Tillie K. Fowler Park in Ortega

 This park is truly one of a kind as it is Jacksonville’s largest city park measuring 500+ acres.
 Tillie K. Fowler Park has walking trails, a watchtower looking over the marsh, and a large playground are just a few of the park features.
 The large playground features several slides and a mulch bed for cushion from monkey bar falls.
 Along the walking trails you will stumble past an old brick road from 1917 that was used to transfer supplies from place to place.
 This park is definitely for the family interested in local history.